Definitions

 Zener Cards

-Zener Cards This is the original name for what is now commonly called ESP cards.
+This is the original name for what is now commonly called ESP cards.
 Karl Zener created them in the 1930s to serve as ESP targets in experiments he did with J. B. Rhine.
 The entire deck has twenty five cards, five of each symbol: a circle, a plus sign, three wavy lines, a square and a five-pointed star.